To Aggregate or Not? Learning with Separate Noisy Labels: Introduction

 \section{Introduction}

 Training high-quality deep neural networks for classification tasks typically requires a large quantity of annotated data.
-The raw training data often comes with separate noisy labels collected from multiple imperfect annotators \cite{estelles2012towards,wang2022pico}.
-For example, the popular data collection paradigm crowdsourcing \cite{howe2006rise,liu2015online} offers platform to collect such annotations from unverified crowd; medical records often receive diagnosis from multiple doctors \cite{albarqouni2016aggnet,setio2017validation}; news articles can receive multiple checkings (of the article being fake or not) from different experts \cite{mitra2015credbank,pennycook2019fighting}.
-This leads to the situation that is considered in this paper: learning wtih multiple separate noisy labels.
+The raw training data often comes with separate noisy labels collected from multiple imperfect annotators.
+For example, the popular data collection paradigm crowdsourcing \cite{estelles2012towards,howe2006rise,liu2015online} offers the platform to collect such annotations from unverified crowd; medical records are often accompanied with diagnosis from multiple doctors \cite{albarqouni2016aggnet,setio2017validation}; news articles can receive multiple checkings (of the article being fake or not) from different experts \cite{mitra2015credbank,pennycook2019fighting}.
+This leads to the situation considered in this paper: learning with multiple separate noisy labels.

-The most popular approach to learning from the multiple separate labels would be aggregating the given labels for each instance \cite{raykar2010learning,whitehill2009whose,rodrigues2014gaussian,rodrigues2017learning,luo2019machine}, through an EM inference technique.
+The most popular approach to learning from the multiple separate labels would be aggregating the given labels for each instance \cite{raykar2010learning,whitehill2009whose,rodrigues2014gaussian,rodrigues2017learning,luo2019machine}, through an expectation-maximization (EM) inference technique.
 Each instance will then be provided with one single label, and applied with the standard training procedure.

-Although the inference procedure could help with reducing the noise rate among collected labels, it was shown that the inference step often incurs heavy computation complexity \cite{wei2022deep}, especially for large-scale datasets.
-To address such an issue, another line of approach concentrates on the end-to-end training scheme or ensemble methods which takes all the separate noisy labels as the input during the training process \cite{zhou2012ensemble,guan2018said,rodrigues2018deep,chen2020structured,wei2022deep} and learning from separate noisy labels directly.
+The primary goal of this paper is to revisit the choice of aggregating separate labels and hope to provide practitioners understandings for the following question: